 GLOBAL_AT_VENICE started in January 2021 and lasts 5 years.

-Two calls will be launched during the first and the second year of the programme to recruit brilliant researchers, who will work with the Institute for Global Challenges of Ca’ Foscari on six multidisciplinary research areas.
+Two calls will be launched during the first and the second year of the programme to recruit brilliant researchers, who will work with the Ca' Foscari Research Hub for Global Challenges of Ca’ Foscari on six multidisciplinary research areas.